shruthikmusukula/DiDAP/planeTracks_HiveQueries/planeTracks_HiveQueries.md

 ## HiveTableJoins

-This file includes guidelines on the 4 types of table join that can be made using the planeTracks table with unique ICAO values.
+This file includes guidelines on the 4 types of table join that can be made using the planeTracks table with unique `ICAO` values.

 ## LoadOverwrittenCSVData
 Loading data from a CSV file in the Hadoop Distributed File System (HDFS) into the created `planetracks` Hive table.

 ## MoreThanOneFieldGroupBy
-Common conversions used in the code, including hex to byte, byte to hex, Julian time to standard time, and float to degrees.
+Using the `GROUP BY` clause in HiveQL with more than one field and without the use of aggreggate functions.

 ## OneFieldGroupBy

-This file includes basic constants used to run the program, namely input and output directories.
+Using the `GROUP BY` clause in HiveQL with only one data field and without the use of aggreggate functions.

 ## OneFieldGroupByAggreggate

-This file includes various utility functions to process and save data.
-Some of the methods are listed below.
+Using the `GROUP BY` clause in HiveQL with only one data field and the use of the `count(*)` aggreggate function.

 ## OrderBy
-Common conversions used in the code, including hex to byte, byte to hex, Julian time to standard time, and float to degrees.
+Using the `ORDER BY` clause in HiveQL to organize the presented aircraft data from a query.

 ## SelectDistinct
-Common conversions used in the code, including hex to byte, byte to hex, Julian time to standard time, and float to degrees.
+Demonstration of the common usage of the `DISTINCT` operator in HiveQL query unique `ICAO` values from the loaded CSV Aircraft Data.

 ### Array Manipulation Methods
 Array manipulations used throughout the code, including horizonatally joining two arrays and vertically joining two arrays.